leoabrantes/ContractPayment/README.md

 ### In:

-Number, date, contract value and number of installments
+Number, Date, Contract value and Number of installments

 ### Out: